 A fugue in progress often is difficult for others to recognize because the person's outward behavior appears normal.
 Symptoms of dissociative fugue might include the following:

-Confusion or loss of memory about his or her identity, possibly assuming a new identity to make up for the loss
+- Confusion or loss of memory about their identity, possibly assuming a new identity to make up for the loss

 What Causes Dissociative Fugue?